 • Allocation of Stakeholders of project:

-Identification of roles and people is the next stage.
-Main stakeholders of the project like -Product Owner, Scrum Master and Development Team are identified.
+Identification of roles and people in the next stage.
+Main stakeholders of the project like -Product Owner, Scrum Master, and Development Team are identified.

 • Product Backlog Creation:

-Product backlog is the source of all authoritative items that a team works on.
-It will consist of user-stories, tasks, infrastructure changes etc. Product Owner maintains Product Backlog throughout the project.
+A product backlog is the source of all authoritative items that a team works on.
+It will consist of user stories, tasks, infrastructure changes, etc. The Product Owner maintains the Product Backlog throughout the project.

 • Sprint Planning and Sprint Backlog Creation:

-Sprint is a specified timeframe for creating a meaningful part of software.
-Planning happens on the very first day of every sprint including all stakeholders where the Product Owner presents the features to be delivered in the sprint and the Development Team determines the tasks to be done.
+A sprint is a specified timeframe for creating a meaningful part of the software.
+Planning happens on the very first day of every sprint including all stakeholders, where the Product Owner presents the features to be delivered in the sprint and the Development Team determines the tasks to be done.

 • Daily Scrum Meeting and Project Tracking:

-Team meets everyday to discuss the job done, job planned for the day and impediments that may arise.
+The team meets every day to discuss the job done, the job planned for the day, and impediments that may arise.
 Scrum Master leads the meetings.
-Task Boards and Charts used to track project progress.
+Task Boards and Charts are used to track project progress.

 • Sprint Review and Product Demonstration:

 Review meetings happen at the end of a sprint.
-Development Team demonstrates features to the Product Owner and Product Backlog is updated according to the outcome.
+The Development Team demonstrates features to the Product Owner and the Product Backlog is updated according to the outcome.

 • Retrospective:

-Sprint retrospective meetings aim to analyze and share the significant events of a sprint and learn through them.
-It marks a sprint to be complete and planning for the next sprint is initiated.
+Sprint retrospective meetings aim to analyze and share the significant events of a sprint and learn from them.
+It marks a sprint as completed, and planning for the next sprint is initiated.

 • Release & next phase:

-Integration of the build from multiple sprints and validation of them create a release which can be the whole or part of the MVP.
+Integration of the builds from multiple sprints and validation of them creates a release which can be the whole or part of the MVP.
 Once MVP is created, the next phase of product enhancement starts and goes through the same process.

 ic_devOps